bcgov/ols-geocoder/physical-address-conceptual-model.md

 Special entrance of a industrial complex|Entrance, Delta Port Terminal -- 2 Roberts Bank Rd, Delta, BC, Canada|Entrance is a subsite
 Sub-building within a building|Emergency Ward, Royal Jubilee Hospital -- 1952 Bay St, Victoria, BC, Canada|Emergency Ward is a subsite of Royal Jubilee Hospital
 Building within a complex|Clearihue Building, University of Victoria -- 3800 Finnerty Rd, Saanich BC, Canada|Clearihue Building is a subsite of University of Victoria
-Room within a building within a complex|Room 100, Clearihue Building, University of Victoria -- 3800 Finnerty Rd, Saanich BC, Canada
+Room within a building within a complex|Room 100, Clearihue Building, University of Victoria -- 3800 Finnerty Rd, Saanich BC, Canada| Room 100 is a subsite of Clearihue Building which is a subsite of University of Victoria
-Unit within a building within a complex|Gate 23, Terminal A, Vancouver International Airport -- 3211 Grant McConnachie Way,Richmond,BC, Canada
+Unit within a building within a complex|Gate 23, Terminal A, Vancouver International Airport -- 3211 Grant McConnachie Way,Richmond,BC, Canada|Gate 23 is a subsite of Terminal A which is a subsite of Vancouver International Airport
 Unit within a building within a complex|Unit A301 -- 810 Esquimalt Rd, Esquimalt, BC, Canada| Unit A301 is a subsite of building "A" which is a subsite of the complex at 810 Esquimalt Rd

 A non-civic address is the address of a site that hasn't been assigned a civic number and includes a site-name assigned to a site assigned to a street in a locality in a subCountry in a country.
 Here's an example: